 Many times there will be hundreds of different prop bets during a game.
 You can even bet coin tosses, whether there will be overtime, or whether there will be a defensive touchdown.
 Prop bets are most popular during the Super Bowl, where you can even bet over or under a specific singing time of the national anthem.

 Managing your Bankroll

 When starting out betting, it’s beneficial to start with a good amount to play with for yourself and never bet more than 20-25% of your balance.
 As you win more, you can bet more and start to build your balance up.
 The worst mistake bettors make is trying to make up their losses in one bet.

 The bottom line is to be smart, do your homework, don’t get too emotionally attached, and have fun.
 Don’t let gambling ruin your life.
-It can make football more fun and it can add some money to your bank account, but don’t let it get to the point where it’s costing you your car or even house.
+It can make football more fun, and it can add some money to your bank account, but don’t let it get to the point where it costs you your car or even house.

 Play the game; don’t let the game play you.
 Good luck!
 Now win some money.